NBA : LeBron James powers a platform to promote black voting in the United States

-LeBron James has contacted other players in the league and with protagonists from the entertainment world to promote a new platform that promotes black voting in the United States, following protests across the country after the death of George Floyd at the hands of a police.
+LeBron James has contacted other players in the league and with protagonists from the entertainment world to promote a new platform that promotes the black vote in the United States, following protests across the country after the death of George Floyd at the hands of a police.

 06/11/2020